 “Depression and anxiety are certainly two common clinical problems experienced by this population.
 The depression can especially stem from feelings of loneliness, frustration, and discouragement over increasing physical limitations, and grieving the loss of significant loved ones.
 The anxiety can especially surround fear of dying, being abandoned, and/or excessive physical pain and discomfort.
 And in some instances, the issue of dementia and signs of Alzheimer’s can certainly be quite psychologically distressing as well.”

-1) Encourage participation in hobbies.
+1. Encourage their participation in fun activities and hobbies.

-2) Get them involved in group/social activities.
+2. Get them involved in group/social activities.

-3) Make them laugh.
+3. Make them laugh.